redaxo/redaxo/redaxo/src/addons/project/README.md

 REDAXO-AddOn: project
 =====================

-The project-AddOn is used as a basis for own project specific extensions.
-It is an initially empty AddOn, which can be equipped with PHP classes, stylesheets, JavaScript, media and other data needed in your project.
-REDAXO loads the AddOn like all others and integrates it into its processes.
-It is different from other AddOns in that its files are never overwritten or deleted during a system update.
+The project addOn is used as a basis for custom project specific extensions.
+It is an initially empty addOn, which can be equipped with PHP classes, stylesheets, JavaScript, media and other data required in your project.
+REDAXO loads the addOn like all others and integrates it into its processes.
+However, it is different from other addOns in that its files are never overwritten or deleted during a system update.

 Installation
 ------------